 HPG focuses only on serious violent crimes of which farm murders is one of the highest priorities.
 These crimes, abhorrent and violent which cannot be explained in words has been on-going from the mid-eighties, and with the services of the Commando Force being closed down, as well as the SAPS Murder and Robbery expertise declining and eventually mostly lost during recent years, these crimes have become part of society, with weekly attacks and few still trying to save as many lives as possible.

-The communities have been trying to fight crime in their own way and the development of farm and neighborhood watches have contributed to bringing down criminal activities, but unfortunately they can only go so far and this is where HPG is prepared to take it to the next level.
+Many communities have been trying to fight crime in their own way through the development of farm and neighbourhood watches, which has certainly contributed to bringing down criminal activities, but unfortunately they can only go so far and this is where HPG is prepared to take it to the next level.

 Our current skills include experienced investigators and expert trackers of which the following people will be leading the initiative:

 Lt.Col.
 Gawie (Sakkie) Louwrens was part of the SAPS for 26 years and in these years of service his dedication and hard work was awarded with many life sentences, world records, commendations and certificates (commended for outstanding services rendered in that he arrested the most wanted Groblersdal Serial Killer, commended for outstanding services rendered in that he performed in the investigation of a crime, commendation on solving farm attacks, and many more).
 During his time as part (founder member) of the Bushveld Murder and Robbery unit they were nominated as the best murder and robbery unit national with a detection rate of 98%.